Orange oriole: Habitat

 Orange orioles are found in the lowlands of Mexico and are resident to the country; they do not migrate.
 They reside in the forest, woodlands, as well as abandoned farmland.
 Their habitat also has an effect on their plumage variation of color because of the differences in diets seen throughout the habitats.

 Conservation status

 This species is not perceived as globally threatened or endangered.
 Their population is decreasing, but not at a concerning rate.
 The global population observed by Partners in Flight is estimated to be 50,000.
 They range between common to fairly common.

 Breeding

 The breeding season for orange orioles is July.
-They breed in colonies ranging from 20–35 nests, utilizing up to five nests in one tree.
+They breed in colonies ranging from 20 to 35 nests, utilizing up to five nests in one tree.
 Their nests are made from black and yellow fibers and are attached to branches.
 The nests are 7.5 centimeters in diameter and are 12.5 centimeters deep.
 They are located above ground in trees, or near natural water-holes.